 If you or someone you love has been in a car collision in Huntsville or anywhere in Alabama, you need to hire skilled and trial-tested auto accident lawyers from Huntsville to help.
 Otherwise, you are taking your chances with the attorneys and claims adjusters from the insurance companies.
 The insurance companies do not want to pay your claim, do not want to pay your medical bills, do not want to pay for your car repair.
 Alabama law requires that they pay claims, but they do not WANT to.

 You do not have to fight the insurance companies alone.
 Protect yourself by hiring excellent auto wreck attorneys who can help.
 In this two-part series, we are discussing some of the common tactics and dirty tricks used by insurances companies to delay your claim, deny your claim, and under-pay your claim.
-This Part I discusses the tactics used in the few days after the accident; Part II discussed tactics used later in the claims settlement process.
+This Part I discusses the tactics used in the few days after the accident; Part II discusses insurance adjuster tricks used later in the claims settlement process.
 Read on to learn how to avoid being tricked by an insurance adjuster.